w9bikze8u4cbupc/MOBIUS/docs/rendering/rendering-pipeline-design.md

 - Run in CI as a smoke/validation step
 - Be testable with mocked FFmpeg processes
 - Support audio ducking for better audio mixing
+- Provide robust progress tracking and checkpointing
+- Enable containerized deployment for production use

 ## High-Level Architecture